apitable/apitable/README.md

 # apitable

-APITable is API-based Visual Database and the best Airtable open-source alternative.
+APITable is an API-based Visual Database and the best Airtable open-source alternative.

 > Puts 1000 softwares in your own cloud.